About Sarah B. Ottow

 25

-— Instructional Coaches, Salem Public Schools, MA
+— Leadership Team, Salem Public Schools, MA

 HOW I GOT HERE

-I quickly realized good intentions weren’t enough.
+I quickly realized that good intentions weren’t enough.
 I tried everything—tweaking lessons, testing strategies, searching for what worked.
 I felt the pressure to get it right, without knowing if I was.
-Spoiler alert: I found my way—through plenty of missteps, doubts, and lessons learned.

 featured in: